oxidecomputer/windows-image-builder/README.md

 **Is this a golden image, or one specific machine?**

 - **Golden image** — a template.
 You install it once, then clone it for every future Windows machine.
-Each clone gets its own randomly generated computer name, so no two machines end up fighting over the same name on the network.
+The installed machine takes a randomly generated computer name rather than a fixed one.
 Choose this if you are not sure; it is the more useful thing to have.

+  **A golden image ends powered off, and that is the point.** Once the install finishes, the machine generalizes itself with sysprep and shuts down.
+That is what makes it cloneable — without it every clone would keep this machine's name *and* its SID, which is the problem a golden image exists to avoid.
+Take your snapshot once it has stopped.
+Clones do not generalize themselves again.
 - **One specific machine** — you type the computer name, and it keeps it.
 Up to 15 characters, letters, digits and hyphens.